 Dr. Budson’s research interests include understanding memory in patients with Alzheimer’s disease and other brain disorders.
 His recent work in patients with Alzheimer’s disease has focused on reducing false memories and using strategies, pictures, and music to enhance memory.
 More about his research can be found in his laboratory, the Center for Translational Cognitive Neuroscience.

-Dr. Budson is the Associate Director for Research at the BU ADC and the Director of the Education Core.
+Dr. Budson is the Associate Director for Research at the BU ADRC and the Leader of the Outreach, Recruitment, and Education Core.